 Scientific Name: Ginkgo biloba

-A species native to Asia, celebrated for its prehistoric roots, it’s medicinal usage, and it’s uniform fan-shaped leaves in the fall.
-Ginkgoes are extremely hardy in urban environments, but take patience before reaching a mature height of 100.’
+A species native to Asia, Ginkgo trees are celebrated for its prehistoric roots, medicinal usage, and uniform fan-shaped leaves in the fall.
+Ginkgoes are extremely hardy in urban environments, and take patience before reaching a mature height of 100.’
 In the Fall, this species is a show-stopper, turning a deep yellow, often shedding its entire canopy in a single day.